 - You need to be sure you have the information to answer the access request from the user (from your data mapping).

-- Decide how you are going to respond to data portability requests.
-For that you need to know what data formats your systems use.
+- Decide how you’re going to respond to data portability requests.
+For that, you need to know what data formats your systems use.

 - Run a few test incidents and get everyone involved.